Manannán mac Lir: O'Donnell's Kern

 He goes to Sligo where he encounters O'Conner, who is about to make war with Munster.
 After some ridicule from O'Conner's men, the kern offers his military services to O'Conner if he agrees that nothing unfair will be done to the kern.
 O'Conner's men engage in cattle raiding, and when the men of Munster attempt to steal them back, Manannan kills them with a bow and 24 arrows.
 He then drives all the cattle across the Shannon and back to O'Conner in Sligo.
 At a feast to celebrate the victory, O'Conner slights Manannan by drinking the first toast without a thought to the kern, so Manannan recites some verses indicating his displeasure and then vanishes from the company.

 Then, the kern goes to Teigue O'Kelly's home and describes his art as conjuring.
 He bluffs O'Kelly with two spurious tricks (wagging an ear and making a reed disappear), then from a bag conjures a thread that he throws into the air and fixes to a cloud, a hare, a beagle, and a dog boy.
 From another bag he pulls a woman, and all the characters go running up the thread into the clouds.
-The king remarks that something bad will happen, such as the boy ending up with the woman, and the dog eating the hare.
-When Manannan reels in his thread, this is indeed, exactly what the men discover has happened, and O'Kelly, in anger, beheads the dogboy.
-The kern then replaces the dog boy's head backward, but after O'Kelly's complaints turns it back to the right side.
+The kern remarks that something bad will happen, such as the boy ending up with the woman, and the dog eating the hare.
+When Manannán reels in his thread, this is indeed, exactly what the men discover has happened, and he, in anger, beheads the dogboy.
+At the king's behest, the kern replaces the dog boy's head backward, but after O'Kelly's complaints, turns it back to the right side.

 Finally, the kern visits the King of Leinster, whose musicians he declares sound worse than the sledgehammer's thunder in the lowest regions of hell.
 The King's musicians and men then jump the kern, but each blow they make on the kern inflicts the same wound on themselves.
 In retaliation, the King has the kern taken out 3 times to the gallows to be hanged, but each time, they find in the kern's place one of the king's confidants at the end of the rope.
 The following day at sunrise, the kern returns to the king's castle and offers to heal all the men who were killed the previous day, which he revives with a healing herb.